Vascular bundle

 A vascular bundle is a part of the transport system in vascular plants.
 The transport itself happens in the stem, which exists in two forms: xylem and phloem.
 Both these tissues are present in a vascular bundle, which in addition will include supporting and protective tissues.
-In addition, there is also a tissue between xylem and phloem which is the cambium.
+There is also a tissue between xylem and phloem, which is the cambium.

 The xylem typically lies towards the axis (adaxial) with phloem positioned away from the axis (abaxial).
 In a stem or root this means that the xylem is closer to the centre of the stem or root while the phloem is closer to the exterior.
 In a leaf, the adaxial surface of the leaf will usually be the upper side, with the abaxial surface the lower side.